mrdavehill/ACI/README.md

 I needed to create multiple Bridge Domains and End Point Groups in ACI for temporary bridges into legacy NXOS as we moved our VM estate.

-There's no gateway config - we left out gateways in legacy during the migration.

 The configs for each BD/EPG were pretty much the same so I created a script to save some clicking.

 The screengrab below is the completed config on a Devnet APIC run from this script.
-I know, right?

 ![Here be mo screengrab](https://github.com/mrdavehill/ACI---Add-BD-EPG-and-Vlan-Pool/blob/main/APIC-Sreenshot.png)